 Techmeme hasn’t really changed its internal linking structure.
-From an SEO perspective it isn’t exactly ideal in my way of thinking, but that again would be highly contested as many people believe you can’t benefit from controlling internal linking.
+From an SEO perspective, it’s not really ideal in my way of thinking, but that again would be highly contested as many people believe you can’t benefit from controlling internal linking.

 So Why A Penalty?

-If those redirects were actually links to a static page, they would still accumulate PageRank, even if blocked with robots.txt, and could still appear in search results based upon whatever data Google derives from the pages linking to it.
+If those redirects were actually linking to a static page, they would still accumulate PageRank, even if blocked with robots.txt and could still appear in search results based upon whatever data Google derives from the pages linking to it.